Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 Validation is a core pillar of the Forest Network, ensuring that AI-based services (Offers) submitted by Providers meet protocol-specific quality standards.
 To accomplish this, Forest Network defines a **Validator Daemon Template**, which Protocol Owners customize for their unique validation requirements.
 All Validators within a Protocol run an instance of this daemon.
 Below is an overview of the validation-related components and workflow.

-**Validation Lifecycle**
+## Validation Lifecycle

 1. **Enter Agreement**
-   * Once an Offer is flagged for testing (immediately after registration, at random intervals, or both), the Validator Daemon must initiate an Agreement by invoking the Protocol’s smart contract.
+   * Once an Offer is flagged for testing (immediately after registration, at random intervals, or both), the Validator Daemon must engage as a pseudonymous Customer and initiate an Agreement by invoking the Protocol’s smart contract.
    * This action establishes a binding arrangement with the Provider, granting the Validator the right to test the Offer.
 2. **Perform Validation Tests**
    The daemon fetches the Offer details from both the smart contract and, if needed, directly from the Provider.